Key developments in Variable Recurring Payments

 Why does it matter?

-The UK Government’s National Payments Vision (NPV) published in late 2024 sets out core strategic aims of driving market innovation, investment and competition, through an industry-led approach, and also called out Open Banking and A2A payments as key potential accelerators for the UK payments market (you can read our take on the NPV here).
+The UK Government’s National Payments Vision (NPV) published in late 2024 sets out core strategic aims of driving market innovation, investment and competition, through an industry-led approach, and also called out Open Banking and A2A payments as key potential accelerators for the UK payments market (we've written an article explaining our take on the NPV).

 Increased adoption of VRPs / cVRPs therefore dovetails with the Government’s strategy and they represent attractive propositions for PSPs and users (both at a consumer and enterprise level) – a sense reinforced by the wide range of established banks and PSPs that have committed to the joint funding initiative.